 - Identify Service Center by Originating State

 Read on to learn about each step.

-Step One – Identify Service Center by Application Type
+Step 1: Discover Service Center Based on Your Application Type

 How to Find a USCIS Office

 There are five key service centers: Nebraska, California, Texas, Potomac, and Vermont.
 The type of petition and your originating state determines which one handles your case.
 Check the USCIS website or call 1.800.375.5283 for specifics.
 Hearing impaired?
 Dial 1.800.767.1833.
 Military members and families can reach out to 1-877-CIS-4MIL (1-877-247-4645).

 To see which USCIS service center processes specific petitions, visit the Service Center Forms Processing on their site.
 To identify the center handling your case, check your receipt and any transfer notices.

 Finding a USCIS Service Center with Your Receipt Number